Island Resort & Casino

 Michigan’s Island Resort and Casino is a tribal property located in Harris in the southwestern portion of the state’s Upper Peninsula.

 The Island Resort and Casino is owned and operated by the Hannahville Indian Community, which is a federally-recognized tribe that is part of the larger Potawatomi Tribe.
 The resort itself is a top-notch multi-activity property with golf courses, restaurants, and the casino.
 Guests to the resort can stay in one of the 326 rooms in the onsite hotel.

-Sports betting will come to Island Resort and Casino on Sept.
-10 when the BetAmerica Sportsbook is scheduled to open.
-The tribe is also partnered with Churchill Downs Incorporated to operate the BetAmerica brand for online sports betting and internet gaming.
+Sports betting came to Island Resort and Casino on Sept.
+10, 2020, when the BetAmerica Sportsbook opened.
+The tribe is also partnered with Churchill Downs Incorporated to operate the BetAmerica brand for the live online sports betting and internet gaming markets in Michigan.

 Read on for more information about this fabulous location in the UP.
 We will have all the latest updates and news about Island Resort and Casino as it becomes available.

-Michigan is jumping into online gambling with both feet in 2020.
+Michigan jumped into online gambling with both feet in 2021.
 Many of its casinos are finding strategic partners to help power their online casinos, poker rooms, and sportsbooks.

 The casino at Island Resort and Casino is a 24-hour gaming space worthy of attention.
 It features more than 1,200 slot machines, seven types of table games, a bingo hall and a six-table poker room.
 There are tournaments for slots, poker and other games on a weekly basis, and thousands of dollars on the line.

 The casino at Island Resort also offers many different types of promotions to appeal to a wide assortment of players.
 Although these promos are subject to change, you can see what types of deals you can find by looking through the list below:

 - Senior Days: Club members over 55 can win cash equivalent to their age.